-Brexit day of reckoning: parliament to vote on Boris Johnson’s deal
+Brexit day of reckoning: Parliament to vote on Boris Johnson’s deal

 If he wins the vote, Johnson will go down in history as the leader who delivered a Brexit – for good or bad – that pulls the United Kingdom far out of the EU’s orbit.

-If he fails, Johnson will face the humiliation of Brexit unraveling after repeatedly promising that he would get it done – “do or die” – by Oct.
+Should he fail, Johnson will face the humiliation of Brexit unraveling after repeatedly promising that he would get it done – “do or die” – by Oct.
 31.

 Parliament will sit from 0830 GMT on Saturday.
 Johnson will make a statement to lawmakers, after which there will be a debate and then votes on amendments and finally – if all goes according to the government’s plan – his deal.